"I do not write for a living. I write for servicing.

 Gloria tries to live by the principle of literary continuation (continuing, adding, and inventing).
 She sees the writing life as generally divided into three purposes: (a) those who open the way for aspiring writers, (b) those who pledge to serve others with the written word without fame and success, (c) those who are prominent and famously celebrated.
 There is nothing wrong with any of these.
 They are different battalions serving the writing legion.
 Writers cannot all fit in one order but can be one, two, or all of these three.
 As a writer, she must focus on maintaining, passing, and adding to the concept of her order, so it lives on.

-Gloria’s writing has appeared in various literary magazines and journals, including featured four times by National/Global Poetry Writing Month (Na/GloPoWriMo).
+Gloria’s writing has appeared in various literary magazines, platforms, and journals in Africa, Europe, and the USA, including being featured five times by National/Global Poetry Writing Month (Na/GloPoWriMo).
 Occasionally, she writes opinion pieces for newspapers.
-When taking a break from writing, she learns how to take lines for a walk.
+She is also fascinated by travel and art journaling.
+When taking a break from writing, she practices sketching and painting.

 Danloria: The Secret Forest of Germania named a winner in the John E Weaver Excellent Reads Book Award in the Children’s: Adventure category.